Pre 3: Exploring Frontier technologies for harnessing digital public good and advancing Digital Inclusion

 **Additional speakers:**

-– Constance Bollemaire: From Tech and Global Affairs Innovation Hub at Sciences Po in Paris (mentioned but did not speak)
+– **Constance Bollemaire**: Co-author from the Tech and Global Affairs Innovation Hub at Sciences Po in Paris (mentioned but not present)

 Full session report